jostylr/event-when/eventwhen.md

     __returns__

-    The event strings with handlers attached that match the passed in criteria.
+    An array of event strings that match the passed in criteria.

     __example__